Trucking industry key to keeping economy afloat during COVID-19 pandemic

 Truckers are working hard to keep goods flowing while in a dire situation as supplies continue to run low.
 Drivers are putting in overtime so they can travel across the country and help keep stores stocked.

-But their main concern is where can they go to get rest and food?
+But their main concern is finding places to get rest and food.

 There are now fewer options for truckers to eat when they take a break.
-Restaurants have allowed for more drive-thru and delivery options, but there are still limited choices for those driving a semitrailer truck.
+Restaurants have allowed for more drive-thru and delivery options, but there are still limited choices for those driving a semi-truck.
 Gas stations and grocery stores are convenient, but most shelves are empty.

+Despite fearing that their health is at risk, they are trying to stay positive.

 The Department of Transportation loosened restrictions on how long drivers can be on the road each day so supplies can be hauled quickly, but it’s putting more pressure on them.
 Truckers fear their health is at risk, but rest areas that are still open are doing their best to increase sanitation.